gbisaga/devops/aws-devops-asg-advanced.md

   - CloudWatch events invoking a Lambda
 - To create : ASG > Lifecycle Hooks
   - Hook either on Pending or Terminate
-  - Heartbeat timeout in seconds, default action (PROCEED or ABANDON)
+  - Heartbeat timeout in seconds, default action (PROCEED or ABANDON) -> default timeout = 1 hour
-  - Can have a notifification target ARN and role (for SQS or SNS)
+  - Can have a notification target ARN and role (for SQS or SNS)
   - Better choice CloudWatch Event
     - Service: Autoscaling, EventType: Launch and Terminate
 	- Optional: specific events and specific ASG launch templates